c1ko/monodon/README.md

 2022-02-07 22:05:10,894 Current scanrate is 9 scans/sec, scan-delay is 0.45s
 ```

+### Result format
+Monodon documents all results in an sqlite database called $SCANWORD.db in the monodon directory.
+You can dump the contents of the database using the `dump_db.py` script from the project folder.

 ### Scan modes
 Monodon supports various scan modes.
 ```